martinholecekmax/DeepSearch/README.md

 print(models) # ['VGG16', 'ResNet50', 'InceptionV3', 'Xception']
 ```

-The models are case sensitive and must be specified exactly as shown above.
+The models are case-sensitive and must be specified exactly as shown above.

 You can easily add support for other models from the [Keras](https://keras.io/api/applications/) Applications library by adding a new model class to the `models` dictionary in the `ModelLoader` class.